 The butternut is a deciduous tree that naturally grows in America and southeastern Canada.
 Like other species in the Juglans genus, the butternut is a walnut tree whose seed is a small, commonly eaten nut.
-They generally grow forty to sixty feet tall; however, some specimens have been documented at over one hundred feet!
+They generally grow 40 to 60 feet tall; however, some specimens have been documented at over 100 feet!
 Unfortunately, wild butternut trees are currently being decimated by disease.

 Butternut is also commonly called the white walnut.
 It is often mistaken for the black walnut, which it heavily resembles.